Boston Construction Accident Lawyer

 Construction sites are a constant presence in Boston and around Massachusetts.
 While necessary for economic growth, these areas are filled with hazards that can cause serious injuries.
 If you are injured on a construction site, you have the right to seek compensation.
 However, the legal route you must take depends on your status as a visitor to the site or an employee.

 In either scenario, a Boston construction accident lawyer may be able to help.
 Experienced attorneys with years of experience helping people injured on construction sites could help you take stock of your damages and collect whatever compensation to which you may be entitled.
+Call the Law Office of John J. Sheehan today for a free consultation at (617) 925-6407 about pursuing a construction accident lawsuit.

 Massachusetts law requires all employers to obtain a workers’ compensation insurance policy.
 This policy is intended to provide workers with payments for medical treatment related to an on-the-job injury, as well as supplemental income while they are left unable to work.
 In exchange, that employee cannot sue their bosses for their injuries.